Exabyte-io/documentation/docs/software/classification/machine-learning.md

 # Machine Learning

-Machine learning (ML) is the study of algorithms and statistical models that computers can use to progressively improve with time their performance in solving particular problems [^1].
-Algorithms used in Machine Learning typically consist in assembling a mathematical model based upon a set of sample data, known as **"training data"**, and later use this model in order to make predictions or decisions on other related problems on which they have no prior knowledge.
+Machine learning is the study of algorithms and statistical models that computers can use to progressively improve with time their performance in solving particular problems [^1].

-In its most basic form, a machine learning algorithm could consist in the fitting or interpolation of a set of data points, with the objective of extrapolating the resulting model (fitting function) to predict new realistic data points that were not originally calculated.
+We support Machine Learning within our platform as a way to do materials simulations.

 ## Links